 It took roughly two hours to get from Osaka to Hiroshima on the Shinkansen Bullet Train.
 Compared to the rest of our Bullet Train journeys, this was fairly quick.
-When we arrived at Hiroshima Station, we then had to catch a tram to our hotel (Comfort Hotel Hiroshima).
+When we arrived at Hiroshima Station, we then had to catch a tram to the Comfort Hotel.
 The tram ride costs a flat rate of 160 yen for adults, which you drop into a clear container before departing the tram.
 Super easy!

-The day we arrived in Hiroshima, we just walked around and explored a little.
-Our hotel was very centrally located, within walking distance to the Hiroshima Peace Memorial and Hondori Shopping Arcade – one of the main shopping streets within the city.
-There’s a ton of places to eat, an endless amount of pharmacies and lots of places to shop up a storm.
+After checking into our hotel, we walked around and explored a little.
+Our hotel was very centrally located, within walking distance to the Hiroshima Peace Memorial and Hondori Shopping Arcade, which is one of the main outdoor shopping malls in the city.
+There are a ton of places to eat, and an endless amount of stores to shop up a storm!

 - Focaccia – 110 yen